What Is Sexual Health?

 How Do I Distinguish Healthy Sex From Unhealthy Sex?

 Sexual expression can be healthy across a wide range of activities.
-Distinguishing healthy sex from unhealthy sex (such as sexual addiction and sexual anorexia) depends more on the person’s motivation and the consequences of the behavior than on the actual sexual behavior.
-Similar to eating disorders, sexual disorders can manifest as both sexual aversion (anorexia) and sexual addiction (compulsion).
+Distinguishing healthy sex from unhealthy sex depends more on the person’s motivation and the consequences of the behavior than on the actual sexual behavior.
+Similar to eating disorders, sexual disorders can manifest as both sexual aversion and compulsive (ie, out of control sexual behaviors).
 At one end of the continuum is sexual anorexia, which is compulsive sexual disengagement or aversion.
 This is essentially sexual starvation.
-At the other end is sexual addiction, which is compulsive sexual engagement.
+At the other end is sexual compulsion, which is compulsive sexual engagement.
 Both aversion and compulsion are non-relational manifestations of an intimacy problem, underpinned by a fear of emotional injury and abandonment.

 A sexually anorexic person is terrified of sexual experiences and will go to tremendous lengths to control, limit or avoid sex altogether.
 For this person, sex has been targeted as the source of their pain and is to be tempered in spite of personal and relational costs.
-The sexual addict, on the other hand, is charged by sexual experiences and will go to tremendous lengths to engage in sexual behavior.
+A person who has OCSB, on the other hand, is charged by sexual experiences and will go to tremendous lengths to engage in sexual behavior.
 For this person, sex provides relief from their pain and is to be engaged in regardless of personal and relational costs.
-Addictive sexuality and sexual aversion are like most other compulsive behaviors: a destructive twist on a normal life-enhancing activity.
+Compulsive sexuality and sexual aversion are like most other compulsive behaviors: a destructive twist on a normal life-enhancing activity.
 Both behaviors erode self-worth and lead to sexual despair, although both compulsions were functional in the early stages of their development.
 This is because the behavior not only alleviates pain, but also serves to protect the individual from further hurt and abandonment, which was experienced at an earlier time in their life.

-As the sexual anorexic and sexual addict recover from their respective compulsive activities, healthy sexual behavior is introduced through guidelines delineating healthy from unhealthy, with a designated “gray area” in between, meaning those activities that are either questionable or simply neutral.
-By redirecting sexual behavior, the anorexic and addict are challenged to confront their fears of intimacy, to step outside their comfort zone and experience healthy relational sex.
-Healthy relational sex can be a powerful vehicle to personal growth, sharing feelings, increasing self-esteem and healing from the hurt and abandonment the anorexic and addict experienced earlier in life.
+As one recovers from their respective compulsive experiences, healthy sexual behavior is introduced by determining what would be healthy from unhealthy, with a designated “gray area” in between, meaning those activities that are either questionable or simply neutral.
+Different people with different issues will have different definitions of their own sexual health.
+By redirecting destructive sexual behavior, one is often challenged to confront their fears of intimacy, to step outside their comfort zone and experience healthy sex.
+Healthy sex can be a powerful vehicle to personal growth, sharing feelings, increasing self-esteem and healing from the hurt and abandonment often experienced earlier in life.

 At Foundry, our work is to help you identify what’s not working in your life, separate the healthy from the destructive, and to collaboratively develop a definition of sexual health that works for you in your life, that is affirming and brings out the best in you.